Why does that inner voice nag when an author sits down to work?

 Having done it once, readers may be forgiven for assuming next time will be easier for the author, and in some ways it is.
 The author knows, to a degree, what they may expect.
 But the industry is constantly changing, advancing, shifting.

 For the modern-day author simply writing is no longer enough.
 They have to cope with their own promotion, which includes all things online from web and blog site creation to visiting hundreds of new sites tot tote their book.
-Virtual and ‘real’ book signings, most of those can be great fun.
+Virtual and ‘real’ book signings,

 But seriously, there is so much that every author must address that once came under the publishers’ jurisdiction, is it any wonder that every so often that pesky little gremlin gets the chance to pipe up and ask, “What do you think you know?”